 Cultivation: The preference is full sun to light shade, moist to dry-mesic conditions, and loamy, rocky, or sandy soil.

 Range & Habitat: Pale Indian Plantain is occasional throughout most of Illinois, except in the NW corner of the state, where it is largely absent (see Distribution Map).
 Habitats include upland woodlands, rocky woodlands, woodland borders, wooded slopes and slopes of ravines, woodland openings, typical savannas and sandy savannas, typical thickets and sandy thickets, partially shaded areas of sand dunes near Lake Michigan, banks of streams, and prairies.
 Occasional wildfires and removal of woody vegetation is probably beneficial in maintaining the habitat of this wildflower.

 Faunal Associations: In order to set fertile seed, the florets require cross-pollination by insects.
 Such insect visitors are relatively few; they consist primarily of wasps, flies, and small bees, which are attracted to either the nectar or pollen.
-Two insects bore through the stems of Pale Indian Plantain: the caterpillars of the borer moth Papaipema maritima and the larvae of the lizard beetle Languria bicolor.
+The larvae of a lizard beetle, Languria bicolor, bore through the stems of Pale Indian Plantain (Vestal, 1913), while the larvae of a moth, Phyllocnistis insignis, are serpentine leaf-miners (Microleps website, 2010).

 Photographic Location: A prairie in Fayette County, Illinois.
 The photographs were taken by Keith and Patty Horn (Copyright © 2009).